apneadiving/changeset/README.md

 ```

 ## Configuration
-One configuration is need to use the gem: tell it how to use database transactions:
+One configuration is needed to use the gem: tell it how to use database transactions:

 ```ruby
 Changeset.configure do |config|